10 of the best places for bowling in Dubai

 Atlantis, The Palm, from Dhs70 per person or Dhs420 per lane, per hour, Sunday to Thursday 12pm to 1am for advance bookings, walk in on weekends.
 Tel: (0)4 426 1166. atlantisthepalm.com

 The 44, Hilton Al Habtoor City

 Fancy a game at the world’s highest bowling alley?
 You’re in the right spot.
 Located within an American-style sports bar, you’ll find a double-lane alley complete with pool and pinball tables.
-A weekly ladies’ night on Tuesdays keeps the lively vibe going throughout the week.
 During the week bowling is Dhs35 per person, per game.
 On weekends bowling is Dhs80 per person, per game.

 Dubai International Bowling Centre

 The Daddy of Dubai’s bowling centres, DIBC opened way back in 2001 and attracts both the seasoned bowlers and weekend enthusiasts with its leagues, parties and long opening hours.
 It’s got a whopping 36 lanes.
 You’ll also find a bowling pro shop inside in case you fancy your own kit.